topliceanu/learn/js/crawler/README.md

 - SiteMap - a tree structure holding all the Page objects, the root is the Page corresponding to the seed.
 ```
 {
-    root: Page,
-    byUrl: { // Page index, usefull for retrieving a page by their URL.
+    pages: {path: Page} // an set of Page instances indexed by their path.
-        url: Page
-    },
-    byChecksum: { // Page index, usefull for retrieving pages by checksum of their HTML.
-        checksum: Page
-    }
 }
 ```